Sign In

 Resilient Maryland Defense Communities Project (2024-2026)

-This project is in response to eight (8) military communities in Maryland who are engaging in a Military Installation Resiliency Review (MIRR) or similar planning effort in their communities with a goal to identify and make recommendations to protect vulnerable assets within the civilian community which, if threatened, would negatively impact the operations of the base.
+This project is in response to eight (8) military communities in Maryland who have engaged, or will be engaging, in a Military Installation Resiliency Review (MIRR) or similar planning effort in their communities with a goal to identify and make recommendations to protect vulnerable assets within the civilian community which, if threatened, would negatively impact the operations of the base.

 These communities include: